Olympique Lyonnais: Supporters

 Olympique Lyonnais has an active fanbase composed of many groups of supporters.
 One of the club's most notable supporters group is Bad Gones ("Bad Kids").
-The Bad Gones were established in 1987 around the time of Jean-Michel Aulas's purchase of the team and occupy the Virage Nord area of the Stade de Gerland.
+The Bad Gones were established in 1987 around the time of Jean-Michel Aulas's purchase of the team and used to occupy the Virage Nord area of the Stade de Gerland, and currently occupy the Virage Nord area of the Parc Olympique Lyonnais.
 During the 2007–08 season, the group celebrated its 20th anniversary.
 The Bad Gones is the biggest group of supporters in France and have a very strong reputation in Europe, due to the club's control of Ligue 1, as well as Lyon's continued appearances in the UEFA Champions League.

 Another notable supporters group is the Cosa Nostra Lyon, who occupy the Virage Sud area of the stadium.
 The group was created in 2007 as a result of a merger between two groups, the Lugdunums, which had existed since 1993 and Nucleo Ultra, which formed in 2000.
 The merger was created to achieve a sense of stability among supporters.
 The group is no longer recognised by the club, but continues to operate in a functional manner.
 Other support groups include the Hex@gones, which was formed in 2000 and sit in the Virage Sud area, the Gastrogones, who occupy the Jean Bouin stand, and the O'Elles Club, who sit in the Jean Jaurès stand.

 The club also has support groups that are based in areas outside of the city of Lyon.
 The Gones 58 supporters come from the department of Nièvre in Bourgogne, while Gones 26 origins come from the department of Drôme in nearby Valence.
 Three minor support groups in Septimagones, Loups Marchois, and Dauphigones comes from the commune of Hérépian, the department of Creuse, and the department of Isère, respectively.
+Outside of France, the Lyondoners are based in London and follow Lyon at home, away and internationally.